Sidebar (computing)

 The sidebar is a graphical control element that displays various forms of information to the right or left side of an application window or operating system desktop.
-Examples of the sidebar can be seen in the Opera web browser, Apache OpenOffice, LibreOffice, SoftMaker Presentations and File Explorer; in each case, the app exposes various functionalities via the sidebar.
+Examples of the sidebar can be seen in the Opera web browser, Apache web OpenOffice, LibreOffice, SoftMaker Presentations and File Explorer; in each case, the app exposes various functionalities via the sidebar.

 Overview

 Sidebars have originated in desktop apps, which are designed for rectangular screens with longer horizontal sides.
 Like toolbars and status bars, sidebars host both information and GUI widgets with which the user issues commands to the app.
 Unlike toolbars and status bars, sidebars have larger surface areas because of horizontally longer layout of desktop apps.
 Sidebars may use accordions to organize widgets and accommodate a larger layout than the visible surface area.

 Widgets

 In a number of Widget engines, one is able to install applets which can reside on a sidebar.
 Notable examples include: